YuxinBao/DiD/SwinDiD-supplementary.md

 # SwinDiD-supplementary
 Supplementary Material for ``SwinDiD: Dimension-invariant Disentangling model with Swin Transformer for Light Field Super-Resolution''

-In this supplemental material, we provide additional time complexity calculation details and three additional comparison methods have been added to the main paper.
+In this supplementary material, we provide additional time complexity calculation details and three additional comparison methods have been added to the main paper.